blockspacer/skia-opengl-emscripten/README.md

 Let`s combine best of them all together.

+- How It Works?

+Started over with cobalt.foo, stripped it to the bare-minimum.
+Added support for web components, scrolling, ui/views widget framework from chromium.

 - Can't build?

 Check readme & issues.
 Don't forget to replace files based on `patches`.